farzanaa99/farzanaa99/README.md

 **I am currently a Computer Science Student @ York University**

 ### 💮 About Me
-I like exploring new technologies, tackling challenging problems, and building software.
+I like exploring new technologies, tackling challenging problems, and building software!

 ### 📫 Connect with Me